Masako Natsume: Early life

+Acting

 In 1978-79, she played the male part of Tripitaka (Sanzō-hōshi, Japanese translation of Sanzang-fashi) in the 1970s Japanese TV program Saiyūki, which proved popular in many English-speaking countries in the 1980s, when dubbed by the BBC and titled Monkey.
 Masako won the part as she had matched contemporary descriptions of Sanzō-hōshi's appearance more closely than male actors who auditioned.

 Specialising as well-bred but shy heroines in her movies, she was regularly criticized by the public and media for her poor acting.
-However, this changed in 1982 after appearing as an ambitious and immoral woman in the TV drama Shousha and as the daughter of a Yakuza leader in the movie Onimasa.
+However, this changed in 1982 after appearing as an ambitious and immoral woman in the TV drama Shousha and as the daughter of a yakuza leader in the movie Onimasa.
 One of her lines from this movie, "Don't you look down on me!" (なめたらいかんぜよ, nametara ikan ze yo), became a very popular catchphrase in Japan.

 She won the award for best actress at the 8th Hochi Film Award for The Catch and Time and Tide.